Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ------------------------------------------

 ## Exploring the project
-BossRoom is an eight-player co-op RPG game experience, where players collaborate to take down some minions, and then a boss.
+BossRoom is an eight-player co-op RPG game experience, where players collaborate to take down some imps, and then a boss.
 Players can select between classes that each have skills with didactically interesting networking characteristics.
 Control model is click-to-move, with skills triggered by mouse button or hotkey.

 One of the eight clients acts as the host/server.
 That client will use a compositional approach so that its entities have both server and client components.

 The game is server-authoritative, with latency-masking animations.
 Position updates are done through NetworkedVars that sync position, rotation and movement speed.
 NetworkedVars and Remote Procedure Calls (RPC) endpoints are isolated in a class that is shared between the server and client specialized logic components.
 All game logic runs in FixedUpdate at 30 Hz, matching our network update rate.

-Code is organized into three separate assemblies: **Client**, **Shared** and **Server** which reference each other when appropriate.
+Code is organized in domain based assemblies.
+See our [Architecture.md](Architecture.md) file for more details.

 For an overview of the project's architecture please check out our [ARCHITECTURE.md](ARCHITECTURE.md).